Fractal uncertainty in higher dimensions: Introduction

 \subsection{Acknowledgements}

-The author is supported by an NSF Graduate Research Fellowship and a Hertz Foundation Fellowship.
+Thanks to Tuomas Sahlsten for pointing out prior work on directional porosity.
 Thanks to Larry Guth and Ruixiang Zhang for several helpful discussions.
 Many thanks to Semyon Dyatlov for detailed and helpful comments, and for several useful conversations along the way.
+Thanks to anonymous referees for helpful comments that improved the paper.